evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_680_SUV/_index.md

 The battery has a gross capacity of 120kWh and a net capacity of 108,4kWh, meaning you have a 11,6kWh buffer for protection.
 (9,7%).
 The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 600 to 502 km (373-312 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 18,1kWh/100km for the basic version and 21,6kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 18.1kWh/100km for the basic version and 21.6kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 200kW.
 A full charge from 0 - 100% would take 82 minutes, while a more common scenario of 10-80% would take 30 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 57%, resulting in an actual charge speed, including time loss on 142kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 57%, resulting in an actual charge speed, including time loss, of 142kW.
 Each charge session would take 26 minutes and 41 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28,5kWh/100km, 1000km will take 9 hours and 35 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28,5kWh/100km, 1000km will take 9 hours and 35 minutes.
 This trip will require three charge session(s) charging from 1% to 56%.
 The total time lost for charging up the battery will be 76 minutes.

 ### Onboard charger